jillesvangurp/rankquest-studio/src/jsMain/resources/about.md

 this amounts to a form of whitebox testing where you make various assumptions about the internals of your product.
-In my view, search quality testing should be a blackbox test that runs directly against your API without making any assumptions about what it uses internally.
+In my view, search quality testing should be a blackbox test that runs directly against your API without making any assumptions about what it uses internally or how it is implemented.
 This allows you to radically change your implementation and compare the before and after metrics.

-Rankquest studio aims to address all these issues by providing a responsive and very usable UI that allows people to simply get started by simply opening the app.
+Rankquest studio aims to address all these issues by providing a simple but usable UI that allows people to simply get started by simply opening the app.
 There is **no installation process**.
-Rankquest Studio is a web application.
+Rankquest Studio is a web site that you open and use.

 There is no server either (other than the simple web server that hosts the application).
-It does not require a server or a database.
+It does not require an application server or a database.
 Everything happens in the browser.
 All the data it manipulates is stored in the browser.
 You can easily import and export ratings, configurations, and metrics reports in json format.
 The only network traffic that rank quest studio makes is to your own search service.